Skip to content

 MybatisBatch<?>

-• sqlSessionFactory: Can be obtained from the container; in non-Spring environments, Mybatis must be initialized manually with context recorded.
+• sqlSessionFactory: Can be obtained from the container; in non-Spring environments, you need to initialize MyBatis and maintain the context yourself

 MybatisBatch.Method<?>

-• Generic Type: Actual Mapper method parameter type
+• Generic Type: The actual Mapper method parameter type

 BatchMethod<?>

-• Generic Type: Actual Mapper method parameter type
+• Generic Type: The actual Mapper method parameter type

-• parameterConvert: Parameter type conversion handler for cases where data types do not match Mapper method parameters.
+• parameterConvert: Parameter type conversion handler, used when the data type doesn’t match the Mapper method parameter type

 Usage Steps

-2. Create a MybatisBatch.Method instance (specify the Mapper class method to execute).
+2. Create a MybatisBatch.Method instance (determine the Mapper class method to execute)

-3. Execute the operation (convert batch parameters to Mapper method parameters).
+3. Execute the operation (convert batch parameters to the parameters required by the Mapper method)

 Return Value Explanation